 With the adoption of the Common Core State Standards, it has become especially critical that we have a laser-like focus on student proficiency and achievement in order to provide students with increased learning and appropriate intervention and support.
 Unlike the "one size fits all" traditional grading system, a standards-based system allows us to specifically determine areas of student growth and student need.

-Student demonstrates a consistent understanding of the ideas and processes that were explicitly taught and practiced during class.
+Student demonstrates an understanding of the ideas and processes that were explicitly taught and practiced during class.
 There may still be some errors or omissions that do not interfere with the key concept.

-Student demonstrates basic understanding of the ideas and processes that were explicitly taught and practiced during class, but does so inconsistently.
-There may still be some errors or omissions when demonstrating key concepts of the content.
+Student demonstrates basic understanding of the ideas and processes that were explicitly taught and practiced during class, but still lacks some key conceptual understanding.
+There are still some errors or omissions when demonstrating key concepts of the content.

 Student is beginning to demonstrate an understanding of the simple ideas and processes that were explicitly taught and practiced during class.
-However, the student demonstrates little understanding of the more complex ideas and processes with significant errors or omissions.
+However, the student demonstrates significant conceptual erros that impede their understanding of key concepts.

 Student demonstrates limited understanding of the basic ideas and/or has difficulty retaining the ideas and processes that were explicitly taught and practiced during class.
 There are consistent errors or omissions when identifying the key concepts of the content.